-We do not cover treatment for weight loss surgery.
+We do not cover weight loss treatment.

-We do not cover any fees for any kind of bariatric (weight loss) surgery, regardless of why the surgery is needed.
-This includes fitting a gastric band, creating a gastric sleeve, or other similar treatment.
+We do not cover any fees for any kind of bariatric (weight loss) surgery or weight loss treatment, regardless of why the surgery or treatment is needed.
+This includes fitting a gastric band, creating a gastric sleeve, or other treatment.